 Paid web fonts also usually require a web developer to install on your site.

 And, clients who go this route often call me a year after their site launches saying the fonts on their site are broken.
 It’s because they disregarded the font renewal email because they forgot what it was for, or because it went to their spam folder.
 So the site looks like crap and everyone panics until it’s sorted out.
+This happens ALL OF THE TIME!!!!!

 Welcome to the world of web font licensing!

-Free Web Fonts
+Free Google Fonts

 Fortunately, Google provides hundreds of fonts that you can use on your website with no licensing fees!
 Most WordPress themes have Google Fonts built in, so no web developer is needed to use them.